-This report includes crime statistics for the previous three calendar years for the UIS Springfield campus, UIS Peoria, as well as for UIS Innovate Springfield beginning with the date it was acquired in August 2018.
+This report includes crime statistics for the previous three calendar years for the UIS Springfield campus, UIS Peoria, and UIS Innovate Springfield.
 The crime statistics pertain to reported crimes that occurred on each campus, on public property immediately adjacent to and accessible from each campus, and in certain non-campus buildings or property owned or controlled by UIS.
-The report also includes institutional policies on campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, domestic violence, dating violence, stalking and other safety-related matters.
+The report also includes institutional policies on campus security, alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, domestic violence, dating violence, stalking and other safety-related matters.